Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 What should I expect after an embolectomy?

-- You may have swelling or pain in the procedure area.
+- You may have swelling or pain in the surgery area.
 You may be given medicines to reduce pain or swelling.
 You may need to stay in the hospital for up to 1 week, depending on where you had the embolectomy.
-You may need to lie still for several hours right after your procedure.
+You may need to lie still for several hours right after your surgery.

 - Healthcare providers will change the bandage over the embolectomy site as needed.